 Early Childhood Caries (ECC) is a particularly aggressive form of cavity formation in young children.
 It is characterized by rapid development of cavities beginning on the upper front teeth, usually on the back side where it is not noticed by parents until late.
 The cavity pattern progresses to the first baby molars.
-ECC typically is diagnosable before 16 months of age, though, due to its location in hidden areas of the teeth may not be noticed by parents until the cavities are severe.
-The combination of events necessary for ECC to develop includes a dietary component and existing chemistry in the mouth.
+ECC typically is diagnosable before 16 months of age, though due to its location in hidden areas of the teeth it may not be noticed by parents until the cavities are severe.
+The combination of events necessary for ECC to develop include a dietary component and existing chemistry in the mouth.
 Therefore, a child with ECC may have a sibling with a similar diet pattern but different mouth chemistry who does not have ECC.

 ECC is preventable.
 It is the most important driving reason to have a dental visit before the child's first birthday.
 Learn how to avoid this devastating disease.